open-contracting/standard/docs/guidance/map/linked_standards.md

 A joint effort by the [Infrastructure Transparency Initiative](https://infrastructuretransparency.org) (CoST) and the Open Contracting Partnership, it builds on best practice in open data and openness of public infrastructure procurement globally.

-The [Project](https://extensions.open-contracting.org/en/extensions/project/master/) extension describes how to connect OCDS and OC4IDS datasets.
+OCDS and OC4IDS data sets ought to be linked using the `planning.project` field, referencing the OC4IDS project identifier in `planning.project.id`.

 ## Open Fiscal Data Package